Clubs & Organizations

 eSports Program-You love gaming and so do we!
 Join us in our eSports Program tournaments and special events throughout the year!
 We’ve got the fun, equipment, food, music, announcers and broadband to make your experience fantastic!
 Reach out to eSports Coordinator Nathan Magstadt firstname.lastname@example.org

 Rugby Football Club: Rugby is one of the fastest-growing club sports in America with more than 32,000 college players registered with USA Rugby.
-Emory & Henry club is open to men and women and will compete against other college club teams from around the region in the Cardinal Athletic Conference.
+Emory & Henry rugby club will compete against other college club teams from around the region in the Cardinal Athletic Conference.
 Coach Tom O’Neil is a certified USA Rugby Coach and played college rugby at Appalachian State.

 College Student Media